๐Ÿ‘๏ธPerception

 Why This Matters

-On the AP exam, you're being tested on your understanding of bottom-up and top-down processing, how context shapes perception, and why perception sometimes fails us.
-The principles below aren't just a list to memorize—they're evidence that your brain takes shortcuts to make sense of the world quickly.
-Know what each principle demonstrates about how perception works, and you'll be ready for both multiple-choice questions and FRQs that ask you to explain why we see what we see.
+Understanding these principles means understanding bottom-up and top-down processing, how context shapes perception, and why perception sometimes fails us.
+The principles below aren't just a list to memorize.
+They're evidence that your brain takes shortcuts to make sense of the world quickly.
+Know what each principle demonstrates about how perception works, and you'll be able to explain why we see what we see.

 Grouping by Spatial Relationships

 These principles explain how your brain uses physical arrangement and position to determine which elements belong together.
-When objects share space or physical connections, your visual system assumes they're related—a shortcut that usually works but can be exploited by optical illusions.
+When objects share space or physical connections, your visual system assumes they're related.
+This shortcut usually works, but it can be exploited by optical illusions.

 Proximity